gamagamagama/so_long/README.md

-# ⚠️ This file may trigger epileptic seizures.⚠️
+# ⚠️ This game may trigger epileptic seizures.⚠️
 ## Viewer discretion is advised when viewing this file.

 ### Usage :